 We are proud to accept gold in virtually any condition, even international and foreign gold.
 If you have foreign gold, international gold jewelry or gold coins, we would be happy to make a cash offer today.

 Each country has its own standard on gold karat purity levels.
 As such, different countries may use different stamps to authenticate their gold.
 In America, 10k jewelry is the lowest karat purity commonly available, while in Europe a piece of jewelry can be 9K (.375 stamp).
-At The Jewelers and Loan Co.
+At The Jewelers & Coin CO.
 Quincy, we are pleased to help you identify the karat purity of your foreign gold and make you an offer, no matter what country it was made in.

 We tend to see the most gold from the following countries/regions: